The significant advancements in fingerprint and DNA technology allows detectives to solve crimes even with the slightest bit of evidence.

 While fingerprints do not contain DNA, every single fingerprint is unique.
-The same person doesn’t even have the same two fingerprints on each of their fingers!
+The same person doesn’t even have the same two fingerprints on each of their fingers.
 If the police find a fingerprint at a scene, they may run it through a database to see if it matches up with any known fingerprints to figure out who it belongs to.
-In one study, forensic fingerprint technology was so accurate it only missed attributing a fingerprint to somebody it should have 7.5% of the time.
+In one study, forensic fingerprint technology was so accurate, it only made a mistake 7.5 percent of the time.

 Hair itself does not contain DNA, but the hair follicle at the base of the hair does.
 This means if detectives find a whole piece of hair at a crime scene, they may be able to get a DNA sample of the person the hair came from.
 They could then run this sample through a database of known DNA to see if they get a match.